chris-bc/wendigo/docs/Wendigo-Roadmap.md

 * [ ] ESP32 tag command has a radio arg, doesn't need it - parse_command_tag()
 * [ ] Add "m" command as a shortcut to mac
-* [ ] BUG: Wendigo "hangs" after several minutes of scanning
-  * [ ] Scanning for a short period, stopping it, and spending a long time exploring discovered devices doesn't cause any issues so this is definitely related to scanning
-  * [ ] Could the UART thread be deadlocked?
-  * [ ] Run with debugger and trace log to find clues
-* [ ] Device List scene uses plurals when it shouldn't
-  * [ ] 1 Networks
-  * [ ] 1 Stations
 * [ ] Device List scene doesn't remember selected options
   * [ ] e.g. Selecting a STA, viewing its probed networks, and returning to the device list will display the option "WiFi STA" rather than "x Networks".
   * [ ] Because Device Lists are often nested, the approach used elsewhere isn't suitable